 No structures for living or any other purposes shall be constructed on the grounds of the City-County Building, unless part of a City or County construction project.

+No engaging in any physically intimidating or assaultive behavior or making any threats of violence or unlawful activities.
+(The CCB has a policy of zero tolerance for threats and acts of violence; any person engaging in such behaviors will be requested to leave immediately).

 All requests building maintenance (painting, light bulb replacement, doors or windows that have broken) are to be directed to Dane County Facilities Management.

-Beginning on November 1, 2011, signs will be posted in a prominent place near all of the entrances notifying individuals entering the building of the following:
+Beginning on _________________, signs will be posted in a prominent place near all of the entrances notifying individuals entering the building as set forth in the attached.

-No firearms or weapons are permitted in the City/County Building.

-Violators are considered trespassers and are subject to forfeiture or arrest.

-Madison General Ordinance Sec.
-23.59